 Note: Total includes all cases including those with missing gender, age, LHD; or who are interstate or overseas residents.

 Figure 5.
-Weekly notifications of COVID-19, Influenza and RSV, by date of test and type of test performed, NSW, 1 July 2023 to 2 November 2024
+Weekly notifications of COVID-19, Influenza and RSV, by date of test and type of test performed, NSW,

 Rates of COVID-19 notifications per 100,000 population